star0202/Velocity-NoChatSigning/README.md

 Velocity is licensed under the GPLv3 license.

+## About this fork

+This fork removes Velocity's checks that prevent cancelling signed chat messages.
+Velocity have been working super hard at implementing a new chat API, but it's not ready yet.
+When that is ready, you should probably use that.
+I personally don't care about Mojang's new signed chat system, though, and this is a quick fix that bypasses their checks.

 ## Goals

 * A codebase that is easy to dive into and consistently follows best practices